joemarus/perl_examples/my_show_notes_ep_22.md

         false_statement_3;
     }

-when the program runs, Perl evaluates the control expression.
+When the program runs, Perl evaluates the control expression.
 If the expression is true, then the first block of statements runs (the `true_statement` lines).
 If the control expression is false, then the second block of statements is executed instead.